 Language Features in Magazines

-The New York Times Sunday Magazine has a weekly column "On Language", usually written by William Safire for many years, now taken over by other columnists (Safire passed away some years ago.)
-The column is not just about words, but all aspects of language; but one thing he frequently does is notice new words and phrases coming into the language or changing their meanings.
-He also addresses grammatical questions, generally sensibly.
-Every once in a while he gets an etymology wrong, but he's on the whole very observant, intelligent, and entertaining.
+The New York Times Sunday Magazine has a weekly column "On Language", written by William Safire for many years, now taken over by other columnists (Safire passed away some years ago.)
+The column is not just about words, but all aspects of language.
+The column notices new words and phrases coming into the language or changing their meanings.
+It also addresses grammatical questions occasionally, generally sensibly.
+The column on the whole is very observant, intelligent, and entertaining.

 The Atlantic Monthly has an end column on language that is useful.